darrenlafreniere/lafarren-image-completer/README.txt

 ///////////////////////////////////////////////////////////////////////////////

 // Examples
 There are .bat files (for Windows) and .sh files (for Linux) in the test-data directory.
-They demonstrate the running the code is as easy as:
+They demonstrate how to run the program.

     Windows:
-image-completer-cmd.exe -ii elephant-input.png -im elephant-mask.png -io elephant-output.png -sp auto
+    image-completer-cmd.exe -ii elephant-input.png -im elephant-mask.png -io elephant-output.png

     Linux:
-./ImageCompleter -ii elephant-input.png -im elephant-mask.png -io elephant-output.png -sp auto
+    ./ImageCompleter -ii elephant-input.png -im elephant-mask.png -io elephant-output.png

+NOTE: to quickly complete an image, add this to the command line: -sp auto The final output image quality may be reduced, but this will automatically, internally scale the image down to a quickly solvable size.

+For a full list of options, run the executable without any additional arguments.

 ///////////////////////////////////////////////////////////////////////////////